N1UGK/FX880PDeTokenizer/README.md

 This will untokenize the included sample image and output the result in the resources folder starting at an offset of 0.

+Note that this program currently does not yet read the start and end address vectors for program areas P0-P9.
+It scours the entire file (starting at the optional offset) and outputs all valid BASIC lines it finds.
+This means it could output previously deleted lines, deleted programs, partial programs in addition to the current valid programs.

 I can be contacted at jbertier@arrl.net